 Please click on the appropriate link below to review the program that appeals to you.
 Within each area, you will find basic information about the program (including the required courses), academic requirements for admission, and an application checklist.

 All students declaring education as their major are considered pre-education students until admitted to the College of Education.
 Pre-education students are advised in the College of Education Student Services Office (University Hall 242) by Allison Scott.
 If you have questions about undergraduate program requirements or are a new student needing advisement, she will be happy to assist you.
-After your admission to the College of Education, a faculty member will serve as your advisor.
+After your admission to the College of Education, you will work with Undergraduate Advisor McKenzie Peterman.